sustainableui/sustainableui.github.io/src/pages/index.md

 {% quick-links %}

-{% quick-link title="Success Differently" icon="installation" href="/" description="SUI goes beyond good look & usability of UI as it is no longer enough." /%}
+{% quick-link title="Success Differently" icon="installation" href="/redefine-success-first" description="SUI goes beyond good look & usability of UI as it is no longer enough." /%}

-{% quick-link title="Green Mode Design" icon="presets" href="/" description="SUI is capable of graceful degradation and leaves user in control." /%}
+{% quick-link title="Green Mode Design" icon="presets" href="#" description="SUI is capable of graceful degradation and leaves user in control." /%}

 {% /quick-links %}